pagopa/rtd-ms-transaction-filter/README.md

 For any problem relating to the use of the public key and for the release of the specifications and / or updates relating to the public key to be used to encrypt the file, it is mandatory to contact the structure delegated by PagoPA  (ref.
 SIA OPE Innovative Payments -
 [sistemisti_bigdata@sia.eu](mailto:sistemisti_bigdata@sia.eu)).

-__Nota:__ The file filled with the key is included in the bundle containing the artifact for executing the batch.

 ### Appendix 2 - Configuration properties